IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/parameters.md

 }
 ```

+{% hint style="success" %}
-🎉🎉🎉 **Default parameters are awesome for handling parameters like authentication keys for APIs.
+🎉 **Default parameters are awesome for handling parameters like authentication keys for APIs.
 Letting the platform pass them in automatically means you don't have include these keys in invocation requests or include them in the action source code.
-Neat, huh?** 🎉🎉🎉
+Neat, huh?** 🎉
+{% endhint %}